-As a woman, I would like to believe Foh did not have any malevolent intent.
-I would like to believe she simply did not foresee how her reactionary conjecture would impose another layer of imprisonment and gaslighting for sisters in Christ who wanted to follow God but suffered in abusive marriages.
+I would like to believe Foh did not have malevolent intent and simply did not foresee how her proposition would impose another layer of imprisonment and gaslighting for women who wanted to follow God but suffered in abusive marriages.
 The church system I began attending in junior high (and continued to through my early 40’s) believed and taught Foh’s supposition, establishing women as adversaries with hidden agendas and over whom the men must exert control lest they be systematically emasculated.
 My abusive husband used Genesis 3:16, along with many other verses commonly distorted by abusers, to justify his maltreatment and punishments.
-Unless he was in an especially benevolent mood or wanting to make a good impression in public, even the most minor disagreement, request, complaint, or difference in perspective verbalized by me was often dismissed or characterized by him as my desire to “control” him regardless of how respectfully it was presented.
+Unless he was in an especially benevolent mood or wanting to make a good impression in public, even the most minor disagreement, request, complaint, or difference in perspective verbalized by me was often dismissed or characterized by him as my desire to “control” him.
 I was regularly told that I was wicked and should submit to his authority.

 Yet, even in the fog of my own confusion and soul-searching to try to do the “right” thing, an internal dissonance screamed out silently but clearly within my heart –